kaviththiranga/ballerina-day-tooling-tutorial/README.md

 ```

 For more info on testing Ballerina code, please refer to [the guide](https://ballerina.io/learn/how-to-test-ballerina-code/) available in ballerina.io.

+## Package Management

+Through Ballerina Central (https://central.ballerina.io) you can share your packages with Ballerina Community and pull packages shared by others.

+### Setting Up for pushing

+* Login to Ballerina Central and create an organization.
+Now you can get the access token from https://central.ballerina.io/dashboard .
+* Get your access token and add this to Settings.toml (<USER_HOME/.ballerina)

+### Pushing a package

+* Now Let’s publish your package to Ballerina Central.
+Go to Your project and open Ballerina.toml and change the org-name config accordingly.
+* Now go to your project root and build your package with following Command
+`ballerina build <your_package_name>`
+* This will build your package and now you can publish your package to Ballerina Central with the following Command
+`ballerina push <your_package_name>`
+* Go to Ballerina Central and you can see the published package

+### Pulling Packages

+* If you need to use an already published package to Ballerina Central, you can pull a package.
+* In order to pull a package from central with the following commands
+ballerina pull `<org_name>/<package_name>:<version>` (Pull a specific version)
+* `ballerina pull <org_name>/<package_name>` (Pull the latest version)

+For more info on package management in Ballerina, please refer to [the guide](https://ballerina.io/learn/how-to-publish-packages/) available in ballerina.io.

+## API Doc Generation

+* You can use the doc generator tool to generate API Docs for your Projects.
+Ballerina Documentation is part of the Language Syntax itself and Documentation Block Support markdown syntax with some additional tags to refer parameters and attributes.

+* Now let’s generate API Docs for your package.
+Go to your example project root and enter following command
+`ballerina doc <package_name>`

+* If you need to generate API Docs for the whole project use the following command
+`ballerina doc`

+* Now go to the target directory in your project and you can find the generate API Docs under api-docs directory

+For more info on documenting Ballerina code, please refer to [the guide](https://ballerina.io/learn/how-to-document-ballerina-code/) available in ballerina.io.

 ## Exploring Ballerina Composer